Beth discovers inner strength when she loses what she loves most.

 Beth shed some tears but tried to let go easily.
-She had learned so much from her readings of great poets, mystics and the holy books.
+She had learned so much about herself from Donny.
+Just like from readings of great poets, mystics and the holy books.

 She thought about how life progresses.
 God puts people in your path to show you the softness of a rose petal.
 Another to point out the wonder of a tangerine or beauty of an aquamarine sunrise.
 Perhaps to see their unique smile on Christmas morning.
 Nothing is promised.

 High school was more of a challenge.
 In biology class, there was a sweet quiet girl with severe acne, Kim Frost.
 All the kids had to pick someone else to work with in lab.
 They were given a frog to dissect.
 Kim opened the lid and began to cry.

 Beth came to her rescue.